MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <ol>
 <li> Select all fields (including column names) by clicking and dragging over all columns or by clicking the utmost upper-left from the field section of the sheet.
 Aka, above row 1 and to the left of column A.</li>
 <li> After selecting all fields, press F5 or hold down CTRL+G until a "Go To" window pops up > Select "Special" > Click "Blanks" > Hit OK.
-This may take literal minutes to finish running.</li>
+This may take minutes to finish running.</li>

 <li> Once finished, scroll down until you see a highlighted cell or chunk of cells.
 Right-click when hovered over one and choose "Delete," then choose "Entire row" (you may get a warning; hit OK).
 This will take minutes, and your sheet may freeze; that's normal.</li>
 <li>Sadly, you must do all of these steps twice:weary:.</li>